R0bL/DS5500_Project_Repo/README.md

 Output of step 3: ```utitlites.pdf```

-#### 4. Embedding the chunks: use a pretrained model mpnet-base model
+#### 4. Ingesting the PDF, preprocessing the text into chunks:

 Link to hugging face: https://huggingface.co/sentence-transformers/all-mpnet-base-v2

 #### 5. Creating a sematic search pipeline between a user query and the text
+Embedding the chunks: use a pretrained model mpnet-base model

 #### 6. Loading an LLM locally